Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 A: SASS is a language that compiles to vanilla CSS.

 Q: Why use SASS?
-A: SASS provides a way to generate CSS from higher level code that inlcudes variables, conditional statements, loops, and more, that don't exist in vanilla CSS.
+A: SASS provides a way to generate CSS from higher level code that inlcudes variables, conditional statements, loops, and more.
+These are things that _don't exist in vanilla CSS_.

 Q: Can I use the SASS language in the browser?
 A: No, you must compile scss to CSS first.